-New Jersey has its share of not-so-pleasant stereotypes—organized crime, garbage, traffic jams (okay, that last one’s kind of true).
+New Jersey has its share of not-so-pleasant stereotypes—organized crime, garbage and pollution, traffic jams (okay, that last one’s kind of true).
 But a lot of things about the Garden State are actually pretty great.
 It’s got sunny beaches, unspoiled woodlands, family farms, and lots of renewable energy.

 Electricity produced in New Jersey is some of the cleanest in the nation.
 In June 2022, the state got roughly 8% of its power from solar and other renewable sources.
 The rest came mostly from nuclear power and natural gas.
 In 2020, only nine other states had a lower CO2 emissions rate than New Jersey.
 (The CO2 emissions rate is the amount of carbon dioxide emitted for every megawatt-hour (MWh) of electricity generated.)